IoT-Hacking-101/website/content/gsm/imsi-catcher.md

 ## How do they work?
 IMSI Catchers broadcast a stronger signal than the surrounding legitimate towers, causing phones to prioritize connecting to them.

-1. Interception: Once connected, the catcher can intercept calls, text messages, and data traffic.
+1. **Interception**: Once connected, the catcher can intercept calls, text messages, and data traffic.
 It can also track the location of the device.
-2. Data Collection: The catcher collects the International Mobile Subscriber Identity (IMSI) of each connected device.
+2. **Data Collection**: The catcher collects the International Mobile Subscriber Identity (IMSI) of each connected device.
 This unique identifier can be used to identify the phone's owner and network provider.
 ## Uses and Misuses
-1. Law Enforcement: IMSI Catchers are used by law enforcement agencies in some countries to track suspects and intercept their communications.
+1. **Law Enforcement**: IMSI Catchers are used by law enforcement agencies in some countries to track suspects and intercept their communications.
-2. Criminals: Unfortunately, IMSI Catchers can also be used by criminals for malicious purposes, such as spying on individuals, intercepting sensitive data, or even facilitating identity theft.
+2. **Criminals**: Unfortunately, IMSI Catchers can also be used by criminals for malicious purposes, such as spying on individuals, intercepting sensitive data, or even facilitating identity theft.

 ## Privacy Concerns
 The widespread use of IMSI Catchers has raised significant privacy concerns.
 Critics argue that these devices can be used to mass surveil populations without proper oversight or warrants.
 This raises questions about the balance between national security and individual privacy.